-The bitter frosts and snow storm at the close of May, probably destroyed more than three quarters of the fruit, which hung tender upon the trees and it is much to be feared, that rye very materially suffered .- U. S. Gazette.
+The bitter frosts and snow storm at the close of May, probably destroyed more than three quarters of the fruit, which hung tender upon the trees and it is much to be feared, that rye very material ly suffered .- U. S. Gazette.

-CATERPILLARS .- The Bel-Air (Maryland) Citizen states the Caterpillars are maki says-in a distance of officen miles, on both sides of the road, we do not suppose there is more than one tree out of every ten, which is not so barren of leaves as though it were in the depth of Winter.
+CATERPILLARS .- The Bel-Air (Maryland) Citizen states the Caterpillars are making great ra--In a distance of offeen miles, on both sides of the road, we do not suppose there is more than one tree out of every ten, which is not so barren of leaves as though it were in the depth of Winter.
 Black and White, and other oaks, hickory, poplar, indeed almost every species of tree has been stripped by these devouring insects.
 The orchards, have in many places, shared the same fate as the forest.
 One gentleman stated to us that from five hundred flourishing apple trees in his orchard, he did not believe he would be able to collect enough apples to make a barrel of cider.

-Awful Calculation .- An ingenious authentic, and valuable statistical work, published a few years since, states that the number of inhabitants who have lived on the earth, amount to about 35,-627,843.275,875,846.
-The sum, the writer says, when divided by 3,096,000, the number of square leagues of land on the surface of the globe, leaves 11,300,698,732 persons to each square league.- There are 27,864,000 square miles of land, which being divided as above gives about 1.314 522,075 persons to the square mile.
-Let the miles be reduced to square rods; and the number he says will be 1,853,174,590,000, which being divided as above, gives 12.3 inhabitants to each square rod, which rod being reduced to feel and divided as above, it will give about five persons to each square foot of terra firms on the giobe.
-Let the earth be supposed to be one vast burying cording to the above statement, there will be 1283 persons to be buried on each square rod, capable 9 being divided into twelve graves, it appears that each grave contained 100 persons, and the whole earth has been one hundred times dug over to bury its inhabitants! supposing they had been equally distributed .- N. England Farmer.
+Awful Calculation .- An ingenious authentic, and valuable statistical work, published a few years since, states that the number of inhabitants who have lived on the earth, amount to about 35.
+627.843.275.875.846.
+The sum, the writer says, when divided by 3,096,000, the number of square leagues of land on the surface of the globe, leaves 11,300,698,732 persons to each square league.

+There are 27,864,000 square miles of land, which being divided as above gives about 1.314 522,075 persons to the square mile.
+Let the miles be reduced to square rods; and the number be says will be 1,853,174,590,000, which being divided as persons to be buried on each square rod, capable 9 being divided into twelve graves, it appears that each grave contained 100 persons, and the whole earth has been one hundred times dug over to bury its inhabitants! supposing they had been equally distributed .- N. England Farmer.

-Who the "authentic" calculator alluded to may we do not know.
-But we suspect he belongs he Chinese of Voltaire school.
-For admitting England by Mr. Nathaniel Conopius, a Cretan, who made it his common beverage, at Balliol College, Oxford, in 1641.
-Coffee trees were conveyed from Mecha to Holland in 1626, and carried to the West Indies in the year 1726; first cultivated at Surinam by the Dutch in 1718; its culture encouraged in the plantations, 1732.-Mirror. who have ever lived on the earth would not ex-
+Who the "authentic" calculator alluded to may be, we do not know.
+But we suspect he belongs to the Chinese of Voltaire school.
+For admitting For admitting a generation of men to pass away in 30 years, and the West Indies in the year 1726; first cultivated at Surinam by the Dutch in 1718; its culture encouraged in the plantations, 1732.-Mirror.
+800,600,000-all which are very liberal allow-ances,-even then the whole number of people

-The Salem Gazette says :- "We were struck a few days ago, with the enormous size of some ladies' combs standing in our neighbour Lake-mans' window.
-On inquiry, we found they ange trees between 200 and 300 years old; and myrtle trees 6 inches to diameter.
+The Salem Gazette says :- "We were struck Obligate and Myrthe Trees.-In the garden of Schwezingen, in Germany, there are 465 ornege trees between 200 and 300 years old; and syrtle trees 6 inches in dameter.

-A English nobleman lately gave an entertainment at Rome, on which was expended apwards of 500 guineas, near 2500 dollars.
+A English nobleman lately gave an entertainment at Kome, on which was expended upwards of 500 guineas, near 2500 dollars.